haccker1357/pwn.college.eashan/Hello Hackers.md

 Example :hacker@dojo:~$ echo hello hackers hello hackers
 3) We can use echo command for multiple arguments.
+4) How to launch a terminal and what is an argument and how to use it.
+Arguments : Arguments are the inputs provided to a command in the terminal.
+They modify the command's behavior .

 ## Command History
 In this Challenge we need to bring up the last command we used in the terminal.By doind this challenge we get the flag that is in the command history.